francespinnock/francespinnock.github.io/_pages/cv.md

-Frances Pinnock (b.1990, Bristol, UK) is a visual artist living and working in London.
+Frances Pinnock (b.
+1990, Bristol, UK) is a visual artist living and working in London.
 She holds a MA in Sculpture from the Royal College of Art, London and a BA in Modelmaking from Arts University Bournemouth.
 In 2024 Pinnock received the Ingram Prize for her work ‘Light Sleeper’, 2024.
 She is a current artist in residence at Sarabande Foundation.

 <br />
 <br />